 With Honest Dollar, setup is super easy.
 It takes around 90 seconds, and you can either scan your driver’s license or manually input the necessary info: bank account, weekly contribution, you get the idea.

 Once your account is open and funded, it’s invested in a portfolio of exchange-traded funds (ETFs.)
 Simplifying things even further?
-Honest Dollar offers six different portfolios, based on things like how much risk you’re willing to take or your anticipated retirement age.
+Honest Dollar offers various portfolios, based on things like how much risk you’re willing to take or your anticipated retirement age.

 Another great feature for freelancers?
 You can schedule a contribution (of any size) based on your timeline.
 While we definitely advocate for getting on a regular savings schedule to fund your retirement, you can also add a bit more to your contribution if, say, you have a great month.
-Honest Dollar charges no fees through Dec.
-31, 2018.
-In 2019, the fee will be $1 per month for balances of $5,000 or less and 0.25 percent per year of assets for balances above $5,000.
+Honest Dollar charges an advisory fee of 0.25% a daily basis, based on your IRA balance at the end of each day.

 If You’re an Employee at a Company With a 401(k)